danbsolo/StickyNoteWidget/README.md

 </p>

 ## What's New?
+- Wraps text around words (standard) as opposed to chars.
+- Converted `StickyNoteWidget.py` to `StickyNoteWidget.pyw` to remove terminal window spawn.
+- Added `StickyNoteWidget.exe` to increase accessibility.
+- Left and right border widths are no longer slightly incongruent.

+## Old Changes
 - Saves configurations for all StickyNotes upon clicking `X` from `StickyNoteHub`; the root window.

-## Old Changes
 - Can now process multiple StickyNotes simultaneously.
 Details in [How to Install](#how-to-install).
 - StickyNoteHub exists.
 Limited functionality as of now; just displays which StickyNotes are currently open.
 - Creates the necessary files if they do not exist yet and no longer requires the use of the pesky _Environment Variable_.
 All makes for a more streamlined installation process.